Kansas Certificate of Good Standing

 Their phone number is (785) 296-4564, and their fax number is (785) 296-4570.
 In order to meet the requirements for the certificate, you must have filed all yearly reports that the state required, registered as a foreign or domestic entity with the state, and paid all state taxes and fees.

 Steps to Request a Certificate of Good Standing Online

 You'll begin the process of requesting a certificate by conducting a business entity search.
 Visit the website and find the name of your company in the field that's provided.
 Look in the list of entities for your business and confirm the status, which is in the right-hand column.
 This should say your company is in good standing and active.
 You'll then see an option to buy the certificate, which you can select to move on to the following page.

 After reading the terms of purchase, click the proceed to payment button.
 Your form of payment can then be chosen, which will either be a credit card, e-check, or subscription to the Secretary of State website.
 After you complete this portion, you can print the certificate out.
 This is the only opportunity you have to do this, as it won't be sent in a PDF form or through the mail after this step.

 These steps will help you quickly and efficiently request a Certificate of Good Standing for your business that's operating in Kansas.
 If you have any questions, it can be helpful to call the Secretary of State's office.

 If you need help with Kansas Certificate of Good Standing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.